Detailed course offerings (Time Schedule) are available for

 PHARBE 519 Journal Research Seminar (1) Minie

-Presentation and discussion of topics related to the medical, clinical, and pharmaceutical technology fields.
+Presentation an discussion of topics related to the medical, clinical, and pharmaceutical technology fields.
+Credit/no-credit only.
 Offered: jointly with MEDENG 519; AWSpS.

 PHARBE 520 Molecular Biotechnology (4) To

 Emphasizes concepts and the techniques/methodologies used in molecular biotechnologies.
 Uses practice-oriented lectures and laboratories to cover issue culture and assays, recombinant DNA methodologies such as SNA isolation, restriction mapping, cloning, site-directed mutagenesis, DNA sequencing, PCR techniques and applications, protein electrophoresis, ELISA analysis, and Western/Southern blotting methodologies.
 Offered: A.